Selene, Queensland: History

 Selene Baptist Church was officially opened by Reverend Benjamin Hewison (President of the Queensland Baptist Union) on Saturday 13 May 1933.
+It was on Kalpaldo Road (opposite junction with Selene Hall Road, 25.0059°S 151.1390°E).
+In 1962, it was relocated to Monto be used as a hall for the Monto Baptist Church.

 The last train on the railway line was in 2008 and in 2012 it was announced the line was officially closed.

+Selene Public Hall was on Selene Hall Road.
+Having been unused for about ten years, it was relocated in February 2017 to the Monto Historical Centre at 20 Flinders Street, Monto, for use as an archive for the photographs of the Monto Historical Society.